Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Global Functions & Variables.md

 ```

 ### tonumber(arg:String, ?base:Int = 10)
-Converts a number value from a string into a real number from the provided arguement; Returns a `nil` value if impossible to convert.
+Converts a number value from a string into a real number from the provided argument; Returns a `nil` value if it is impossible to convert.

 - `arg` - The `number` value from a `string` to be converted.
-- `base` - An optional parameter, The numerical base to convert from the `arg` arguement; Defualt value: `10`.
+- `base` - An optional parameter, The numerical base to convert from the `arg` argument; Defualt value: `10`.

 Example:
 ```lua